 Conscientious thoughts and actions complimented the translations.
 These actions reformed the education system and were glorified by Studia humanitatis, including rhetoric, poetry, grammar, history, and moral philosophy.
 In other words, the scope of Humanism showcased humans as the center of culture intending to revive the morality and legacy set by classical antiquity.

-5 – Flourishing art
+5 – Flourishing Art

 The tangible impact of the Renaissance is found more in the diverse specimens of architecture and art completed in those days beyond the education and moral emphasis.
 Most Renaissance men got their inspiration by observing and studying the ancient Roman and Greek sculptures, classical structures, and decorative arts.